Mazda's CX-5 is a mid-sized SUV with a loyal following. Jonathan Crouch checks out the improved version of this MK2 model to find out why.

 Design and Build

-Nothing much has changed with the look of this second generation CX-5 - but then, nothing much needed to.
-This MK2 model takes its cues from the stunning 'RX Vision' concept car the brand displayed at the 2015 Tokyo Motor Show and offers a sharp and mature design that British buyers seem to like.
-There's a sleek profile and a reatively low roofline that underscore this SUV's solid stance and elegant proportions.
+Nothing much has changed with the look of this updated version of the second generation CX-5.
+The styling was tweaked as recently as early 2022, so you might not have caught up with those changes.
+Those saw the introduction of a revised more three-dimensional grille and signature wing design, plus both front and rear lamp clusters were also updated.
+That was about it.
+But then, nothing much needed to change here: this CX-5 still looks pretty fresh.
+This MK2 model takes its cues from the stunning 'RX Vision' concept car the brand first displayed at the 2015 Tokyo Motor Show and offers a sharp and mature design that British buyers seem to like.
+There's a sleek profile and a relatively low roofline that underscore this SUV's solid stance and elegant proportions.
 Under the skin, the body structure has been created under the concept of what Mazda calls 'Refined Toughness'.

-Other minor changes include the addition of LED interior lighting, a redesigned key and the availability of black half-leatherette seats on plusher variants.
+Inside, there haven't really been any significant recent changes apart from the addition of wireless 'Apple CarPlay' and 'Andtroid Auto' smartphone-mirroring; and a wireless Qi phone charging tray.
+The cabin had already been updated not long ago with a larger, faster and clearer 10.25-inch centre display screen, more intuitive Mazda Connect Commander operation and an expanded range of Connected Services operable by the latest MyMazda App.
+If you haven't looked at this MK2 CX-5 since launch, you may also notice that it now includes LED interior lighting, a redesigned key and the availability of black half-leatherette seats on plusher variants.
 In terms of overall quality, the cabin finish is now almost up there with a rival Volkswagen Tiguan - and it's certainly an improvement over what you'd get in competitors like Ford's Kuga and Kia's Sportage.
 In the back, there's plenty of legroom, despite the provision of a decently-sized 506-litre boot, extendable to 1,620-litres on retraction of the rear bench.

 Market and Model

-As part of the revised line-up, this model gets even more active safety equipment as standard, including an updated version of the CX-5's 'Advanced Smart City Brake Support' system, which incorporates night-time pedestrian detection for the first time.
+Across the range, the CX-5 gets a full rosta of active safety equipment as standard - including 'Cruising & Traffic Support', which helps reduce driver fatigue by assisting with accelerator, brake pedal and steering operations when stuck in traffic jams.
+All models get Mazda's 'Advanced Smart City Brake Support' system, which incorporates night-time pedestrian detection.
 This Advanced SCBS set-up uses a forward-sensing camera to detect vehicles and pedestrians ahead and help avoid collisions or mitigate damage in the event one does occur.
 There's also Mazda Radar Cruise Control, Advanced Blind Spot Monitoring with Rear Cross Traffic alert, High Beam Control and Lane Keep Assist with Lane Departure Warning standard across the range.
 In addition, the optional safety pack on 'Sport' models features a 360-degree view camera and Adaptive LED Headlamps.

 Cost of Ownership